maxandersen/xam.dk/content/blog/2003-07-10-java-printing-on-unix-is-flakey-even-on-142.md

-title='Java Printing on Unix is flakey, even on 1.4.2!' author='Max Rydahl Andersen'
+title=Java Printing on Unix is flakey, even on 1.4.2! author='Max Rydahl Andersen'

 tags=[ Java ]